tupui/soroban-seal-coin/README.md

 ## Soroban - Stellar Smart Contract

-We define a Smart Contract that hold a claimable balance.
-When conditions are met, the balance is transferred to a claimant.
+We define a Smart Contract that ...

 *Note: all commands are listed in a convenient Makefile in the contract folder.*